rcc-uchicago/RCC-benchmark-suite/hpcg/README.md

 ## What to Submit

-Submit the following artifacts as part of your RFP response:
+In addition to populating the provided Excel sheet with the relevant performance metrics, please submit the following as part of your RFP response:

 - HPCG output files: `HPCG-Benchmark_3.1_*.txt` for **all** runs
 - Hardware topology: